Visited: Autumn and winter

 Unlike many parrots, Bourke's parrots spend a considerable amount of time on the ground because their body colouring provides good camouflage in their natural habitat.
 They can also fly well, but tend to travel in short, swift bursts with glides in between.

-I wandered through the campsite and out the other side.
+I liked to wander through the campsite and out the other side.
 Hot spring baths seemed out of place to me in the heat of the Outback!
 I found, or rather heard, a group of Apostlebirds squabbling over some water.
-It is great that I am now back in range of them.
+It was great that I am now back in range of them.

 True to their namesake, Apostlebirds are known for their strong family bonds and cooperative breeding habits.
 They live in groups of around six to ten birds, typically consisting of a dominant breeding pair, several females, and immature helpers (usually the previous season's young).
 These young birds play a vital role in the group's success.
 They act as helpers to the breeding pair, assisting with nest-building, feeding chicks, and keeping an eye out for predators.